 There is a real need for high quality locations with integrated knowledge and technology based industries close to a skilled labour force.
-Of the working population, a relatively high proportion of the Tweed employed resident population travel into South East Queensland daily to work.
+Of the working population, a relatively high proportion, about 18 percent, of the Tweed employed resident population travel into South East Queensland daily to work.